1-Platform/idea-hub/README.md

-## Idea Innovation Hub SPA for One-Platform
+# Idea Hub SPA for One-Platform

-This repository consists of Idea Innovation Hub SPA for [One Platform](https://github.com/1-Platform/one-platform)
+Idea Hub is a hub to share ideas and innovations, with feedbacks from other users.
+This repository is part of [One Platform](https://github.com/1-Platform/one-platform).

 ## Prerequisite